 But first, a note about colors.
 In the old days, when monitors could only display 256 colors, you had to be careful to use only "web-safe" color codes.
 But today's monitors, for the most part, don't have this limitation and any color you can imagine or concoct can probably be displayed correctly.
 You refer to colors by a hexadecimal code.

 You can find charts of colors with their codes easily on the web, but as usual, I like to go to the official source for this information.
-W3Schools has this chart of hex values.
-Their page with an explanation color shading also includes a chart of those 256 web-safe colors should you need them or be curious about ancient history.
+W3Schools has this color picker.
+They also have a listing of 140 colors that can be used with just a color name instead of the code (there's even "Dodger Blue"!).

 Editors like Dreamweaver let you select colors from a palette and then put the code in for you.
 But, as always, the more you can know about what's going on under the hood, the better web designer you'll be.